Influential Woman · Non-profit organizational development consulting

 01What do you attribute your success to?

-I would say mentors, for sure, just people.
-Very generous people that are willing to spend time with you, teaching you, making connections for you, validating your gut feelings, and also challenging you at the same time.
-Sometimes our gut feelings tell us I should just stay in my comfort zone, because this is so nice, like chicken soup.
+I would say mentors, for sure.
+Just very generous people that are willing to spend time with you, teaching you, making connections for you, thinking of you when opportunities arise, validating your gut feelings, and also challenging you at the same time.
+Sometimes our gut tells us that we should just stay in our comfort zone, because this it is so nice, like chicken soup.
 But sometimes you need a little bit of a kick, and be like, you know what?
 Enough chicken soup.
-Now you gotta try something out, even though you're not ready.
+Now you have to try something new, even though you may feel that you are not ready.
 Those people have been so important.
-I've noticed, especially in the last couple years as the sector has been struggling and so many people are out of work and rethinking their careers, many women especially in my generation and a little older are feeling like they have to start over.
-For a while, people were becoming more inward-looking and not so outward-looking to help others, just because of that feeling of scarcity.
-When I feel like I don't have enough opportunities, I don't want to share with others.
-But the best moments of my career have appeared as opportunities I didn't think were going to be there, because someone thought of me and said, you know what, this could be good for you.
+I've noticed, especially in the last couple years as the sector has been struggling and so many people are out of work and rethinking their careers, many women especially in my generation and a little older, are feeling like they have to start over and continue to prove themselves.
+Feelings of scarcity unfortunately can make people more inward-looking and protective, rather than outward-looking and generous to help others.
+When we feel like we don't have enough opportunities, or that the options are shrinking, we don't want to share with or open up to others.
+I am always impressed -and relieved- when I see us able to resist that temptation.
+Because when one person grows, the whole sector grows.
+The best moments in my career have appeared as opportunities I didn't really anticipate or foresee, because someone thought of me and said, you know what, this could be good for you, we could use your expertise and your help, are you interested?
 I hope that we move more in that direction.

-I would say be okay with having different phases in your career.
-You don't have to follow that path that seems very clear and traditional right now, and climb the ladder in the traditional way that everybody climbs the ladder.
-It doesn't even have to be a ladder.
-It can be a smorgasbord - the most interesting careers are not ladders necessarily.
-I think, especially for women, we feel like we're always talking in terms of vertically - ladders, and ceilings, and this.
-What if it's just a little bit more horizontal and interesting and messy?
-Be okay with the messiness, because different moments of my career, it's been okay to take a step back and maybe not take that step up, but take a step sideways.
-As long as you keep yourself - as long as you and your gut and your heart are feeling like you're doing something that makes you happy, that brings up the best of your qualities, that you're really doing something that you love.
-That can be private, public, whatever it is that rocks your boat.
-But be honest about what it is that makes you happy in the day-to-day, and figure out a job that gets at that, whether it's on step one or two or five.
+I would say be okay with having different phases and moments in your career.
+You don't have to follow the path that seems very clear and traditional right now, and "climb the ladder" in the usual ways.
+An impactful, interesting and joyful career doesn't have to be a ladder!
+It can be a smorgasbord - the most meaningful careers don't have to be a vertical climb necessarily.
+I think, especially for women, we keep talking in terms of vertically - ladders and ceilings.
+What if it's just a little bit more horizontal and messy and unplanned?
+I'd invite us all to be okay with the messiness, because at different moments in my career, it's been okay to take a step in a different direction: back or sideways, not always "up," and new and exciting, unexpected things came out of those less traditional -and at times scary- movements.
+As long as you listen to your whole self -mind, heart and gut- and check that you're doing something that makes you happy, that you love, that brings up and uses the best of your qualities, and that keeps you curious and learning.
+That can be in the private, public, nonprofit sector, at the domestic or international level, whatever it is that rocks your boat.
+And you can make a difference in different sectors at different points in your career.
+But be honest about what it is that makes you happy in the day-to-day at different points in your life, and look for and stay at jobs that get at that, that meet *your* moment, regardless of the "step on the ladder" or the piece in the puzzle.

 Join Influential Women and start making an impact.
 Register now.